-Design and Technology skills: Implementation Term 1 Creating Structures Term 3 Co ok ing Term 6 Clay fossils Use knowledge of existing products to design his/her own functional product Create designs using annotated sketches, cross-sectional diagrams and simple computer programmes Safely measure, mark out, cut, assemble and join with some accuracy Make suitable choices from a wider range of tools and unfamiliar materials and plan out the main stages of using them Investigate and analyse existing products and those Talk about the different food groups and name food from each group Understand that food has to be grown, farmed or caught in Europe and the wider world Use a wider variety of ingredients and techniques to prepare and combine ingredients safely Understand what makes a healthy and balanced diet, and that different foods and drinks provide different substances the body needs to be healthy and active Understand seasonality and the advantages of eating seasonal and locally produced food Read and follow recipes which involve several processes, skills and techniques Create designs using annotated sketches, cross-sectional diagrams and simple computer programmes Safely measure, mark out, cut, assemble and join with some accuracy Make suitable choices from a wider range of tools and unfamiliar materials and plan out the main stages of using them Create designs using exploded diagrams Use techniques which require more accuracy to cut, shape, join and finish his/her work e.g. Cutting internal shapes, slots in frameworks Use his/her knowledge of techniques and the functional and aesthetic qualities of a wide range of materials to plan how to use them Design and Technological Knowledge Gained: Impact different ways.
-To know what constitutes a healthy diet.
-To know advantages of eating local and seasonal food.
-To know which food must be farmed or grown.
-To know that diagrams are sketches, labelled for information.
-To know how to use techniques to develop a 3D structure (fossil) and that materials must be accurately marked and cut accurately to avoid errors.
-To know how to use techniques and the functional and aesthetic qualities of a wide range of materials to plan how to use them- e.g. clay and modroc.
+Design and Technology skills: Implementation Term 1 Term 3 Term 6 Creating Structures Cooking Clay fossils Use knowledge of existing products to design his/her own functional product Create designs using annotated sketches, cross-sectional diagrams and simple computer programmes Safely measure, mark out, cut, assemble and join with some accuracy Make suitable choices from a wider range of tools and unfamiliar materials and plan out the main stages of using them Investigate and analyse existing products and those he/she has made, considering a wide range of factors Strengthen frames using diagonal strut Understand how mechanical systems such as levers and linkages or pneumatic systems create movement Use knowledge of existing products to design a functional and appealing product for a particular purpose and audience Consider how existing products and his/her own finished products might be improved and how well they meet the needs of the intended user Apply techniques he/she has learnt to strengthen structures and explore his/her own ideas Understand and use electrical systems in products Create designs using exploded diagrams Use techniques which require more accuracy to cut, shape, join and finish his/her work e.g. Cutting internal shapes, slots in frameworks Use his/her knowledge of techniques and the functional and aesthetic qualities of a wide range of materials to plan how to use them Talk about the different food groups and name food from each group Understand that food has to be grown, farmed or caught in Europe and the wider world Use a wider variety of ingredients and techniques to prepare and combine ingredients safely Understand what makes a healthy and balanced diet, and that different foods and drinks provide different substances the body needs to be healthy and active Understand seasonality and the advantages of eating seasonal and locally produced food Read and follow recipes which involve several processes, skills and techniques Create designs using annotated sketches, cross-sectional diagrams and simple computer programmes Safely measure, mark out, cut, assemble and join with some accuracy Make suitable choices from a wider range of tools and unfamiliar materials and plan out the main stages of using them Create designs using exploded diagrams Use techniques which require more accuracy to cut, shape, join and finish his/her work e.g. Cutting internal shapes, slots in frameworks Use his/her knowledge of techniques and the functional and aesthetic qualities of a wide range of materials to plan how to use them Desi gn and Technological Knowledge Gained: Impa ıct To know that materials can be joined and connected in To know what constitutes a healthy diet.
+To know that diagrams are sketches, labelled for different ways.
+To know advantages of eating local and seasonal food. information.
+To know that different techniques can be used to ensure To know which food must be farmed or grown.
+To know how to use techniques to develop a 3D structure accuracy & know how mechanical systems such as axels are , , , (fossil) and that materials must be accurately marked created and evaluate movement in a developed structure. and cut accurately to avoid errors.
+To know how to use techniques and the functional and aesthetic qualities of a wide range of materials to plan how to use them-e.g. clay and modroc. now wase ment e.g. any min monda.